May-Lee/ethereum-project-zero/README.md

 # Ethereum Project Zero
-A place to collect learning for Solidity, Ethereum and Blockchain
+A place to collect learnings for Solidity, Ethereum and Blockchain